Churchill Academy

 (A-level unless stated)

-Applied Science (CTEC) English Language History Philosophy & Ethics
+Art English Language History Philosophy & Ethics

-Art English Literature IT (CTEC) Photography
+Art Textiles English Literature IT (CTEC) Photography

-Art Textiles Food Science & Nutrition (L3 Diploma) Law Physical Education
+Biology Food Science & Nutrition (L3 Diploma) Law Physical Education

-Biology French Mathematics Physics
+Business Studies French Mathematics Physics

-Business Studies Further Mathematics Media Studies Psychology
+Chemistry Further Mathematics Media Studies Psychology

-Chemistry Geography Music Sociology
+Criminology Geography Music Sociology

 Design & Technology Government & Politics Music Technology Spanish